332nd Infantry Regiment (United States): Interwar period

 The 332nd Infantry Regiment was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 83rd Division, and allotted to the Fifth Corps Area.
 The regiment was initiated at Findlay, Ohio, on 8 November 1921.
 Battalion headquarters were organized at Paulding, Ohio, Lima, Ohio, and Sandusky, Ohio.
 The regiment conducted its summer training with the 10th Infantry at Camp Knox, Kentucky or with the 11th Infantry at Fort Benjamin Harrison, Indiana.
 The regiment also conducted the Citizens' Military Training Camps in its assigned area at Camp Knox, Fort Benjamin Harrison, or Fort Thomas some years as an alternate form of summer training.
 The primary Reserve Officers' Training Corps "feeder" school for the regiment was the University of Dayton.

 World War II

 The 83rd Infantry Division was ordered into active federal service on 15 August 1942.
-As U.S. Army infantry divisions were in the process of transitioning from a "square" (four infantry regiments) to a "triangular" (three infantry regiments) structure, the 332nd Infantry Regiment was inactivated.
+As U.S. Army infantry divisions were in the process of transitioning from a "square" (four infantry regiments) to a "triangular" (three infantry regiments) structure, the 332nd Infantry Regiment was allotted to the Army of the United States as an inactive unit on 2 April 1943.

 Postwar period

-In 1963, the 3rd Battalion, 2nd Infantry Regiment was withdrawn from the Regular Army and assigned to the 83rd Infantry Division of the Army Reserve.
+On 20 May 1952, the 332nd Infantry was withdrawn from the Army of the United States and allotted to the Army Reserve as an element of the 83rd Infantry Division.
+In 1963, the 3rd Battalion, 2nd Infantry Regiment was withdrawn from the Regular Army and assigned to the 83rd Infantry Division.
 It was consolidated with the 332nd Infantry Regiment.
 The 3rd Battalion, 2nd Infantry was inactivated in December 1965.